Generic name: mifepristone [ mif-e-PRIS-tone ]

 - Children—Use and dose must be determined by your doctor.

-- For termination of pregnancy (49 days or less):
+- For termination of pregnancy (70 days or less) taken together with misoprostol:

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.